|

 I think that this is an example of being made aware of past Alabasters as real people: flesh and blood.
 I would never

-Their father, David, had died in 1877, at the age of 33, apparently leaving Annie with four young children; Ann 10,
+father, David, had died in 1877, at the age of 33, apparently leaving Annie with four young children: Ann 10, David 8,

-David 8, John 6 and Mary Ann six months.
-Annie, herself, died, aged 35, during the first quarter of 1881, leaving the
+John 6 and Mary Ann six months.
+Annie died aged 35 during the first quarter of 1881, leaving the children as orphans.

-children as orphans.
-Presumably Mary Ann was not in the Workhouse: she was certainly living with the sister and
+Presumably Mary Ann was not in the Workhouse: she was certainly living with the sister and brother-in-law of her

 1731/30 3 Mayfield Cottages, Walthamstow, Essex